thingswesaid/dash-client/README.md

   - which signs you're interested into
   - type of reading (zodiac - pickacard)
   - more
+- [ ] Gif search input placeholder - typing "are you thinking about me", "is it over" ...
 - [ ] track affiliate link when using INFLUENCERS (bitly.com)
 - [ ] monthly payment 29.99 (add promos on navbar)
 - [ ] build recommendation engine